wesbarnett/trappeua/README.md

 GROMACS.
 That said, it is up to the user to ensure that the parameters are correct and that simulations are set up according to the methods presented in the papers above.

+## A few notes

+* A cutoff of 1.4 nm should be used for LJ interactions.
+* The number of exclusions for intramolecular non-bonded interactions should be set to 3 (intramolecular interactions separated by four or more bonds use the same potential as intermolecular interactions).
+* Intramolecular 1-4 LJ and Coulomb interactions are excluded, so you will need to remove the [ pairs ] list for a molecule. gen-pairs is by default "no" under [ defaults ] and no [ pairtypes ] section exists, so you'll get an error about any   [ pairs ] section.
+* When constructing a new atom for this force field, you'll need to use [ constraints ] instead of the normal [ bonds ] for the 1-2 bonded interactions.
+  Constraints type 1 is a bond of fixed length, which is what the TraPPE force field specifies.